neopragma/copy-expander/README.md

 # dfhmdf

-Converts DFHMDF macro specifications into ```text_field``` definitions for use with the (https://github.com/cheezy/te3270/)[TE3270 gem].
+Converts DFHMDF macro specifications into ```text_field``` definitions for use with the [TE3270 gem](https://github.com/cheezy/te3270/).
 The purpose is to eliminate the need for you to count the characters across and down a 3270 screen to determine the X and Y coordinates and the length of each field you wish to define for TE3270.

 ## Example